 What's happened

-Andrew Talbot, a former detective constable with Greater Manchester Police, was sentenced to 19 years in prison for stealing cocaine valued at nearly £400,000 and supplying it to criminals.
-His arrest followed an investigation initiated after he dropped a bag of cocaine outside his daughter's school in 2020.
+Andrew Talbot, a former Greater Manchester police detective, has been sentenced to 19 years in prison for stealing and supplying cocaine valued at nearly £400,000.
+His arrest followed an investigation initiated after he dropped a bag of cocaine outside his daughter's school.
+Talbot conspired with a known drug dealer, Keith Bretherton.

 Why it matters